nlfmt/pyqt-colorpicker/README.md

   **HSV** values range from **0** to **100**\
   **HEX** values should be in format: `"XXXXXX"` or `"xxxxxx"`\
   **Alpha** values range from **0** to **100**

+## Previous versions
+  In Previous version you had to create a ColorPicker object first and then\
+call it's `getColor` method.
+This is still supported, you just have to\
+import the `ColorPicker` class.

+The color conversion functions are not methods anymore, you can import them\
+directly with `from vcolorpicker import hsv2rgb, rgb2hsv`.

+You also had to create a `QApplication` object before being able to run the\
+ColorPicker, now it automatically creates one by itself if there isn't one yet.

 ## License